Cost of living help hub

 Ofgem information regarding help can be found here

-The government has announced a package of support to help households with rising energy bills, worth £9.1 billion in 2022-23.
-This includes a £200 discount on their energy bill this Autumn for domestic electricity customers in Great Britain.
-This will be paid back automatically over the next 5 years.
+The government has announced a package of support to help households with rising energy bills, worth billions in 2023.
+This includes a £400 relief on energy bills over the autumn/winter period for domestic customers in Great Britain.
+This will be credited in different ways, depending on how you pay – visit this website for details.

 Both Affinity Water and Southern Water provide drinking water in the Dover and Deal area with Southern Water providing all the wastewater services.
 You can check here the area of operation.